Armored Vehicles

 Crew

-Likely 3-4 depending internal conversion layout
+Likely 3-4 depending on conversion layout

 Main armament

-AML-90-type turret with 90 mm low-pressure gun
+AML-90-family 90 mm low-pressure gun

 Base hull